Kmagameguy/weight-tracker/README.md

 # Weight Tracker
-A personal tracking app for logging daily calorie intake and weight.
+A personal tracking app for logging daily calorie intake, weight, and blood pressure.
 The app intends to:
 - First, and foremost, be a _personal_ project.
 I use this app myself and intend for its featureset to serve my wants/desires _above all else_.
 - Easily track calorie intake and weight changes over time